ydLiu-HIT/deSALT/README.md

 ## Contact
 For advising, bug reporting and requiring help, please post on GitHub Issue or contact ydliu@hit.edu.cn.

+## Thanks
+deSALT relies on the hard work of other projects.
+ - The reference de bruijn graph index(RdBG-index):https://github.com/HongzheGuo/deBGA
+ - Dynamic programming in the second phase:https://github.com/lh3/ksw2

 ## Reference
 [1] Weirather JL et al. Comprehensive comparison of Pacific Biosciences and Oxford Nanopore Technologies and their applications to transcriptome analysis.
 F1000Res (2017), 6: 100.